 The school bus was westbound on Southeast Front Street when a vehicle traveling eastbound made a left turn in front of the bus, causing the crash.
 This then caused the vehicle to strike a third car in the intersection.

 After the accident, half of the students were transported to Bayhealth Sussex Campus while the other half were diverted to Beebe.
-At this time, Bayhealth has not responded to questions regarding why the students were sent to other hospitals in the area.
+According to Ryan Clarke, Bayhealth’s Director of Emergency Management and Public Safety, this was standard operating procedure for this type of event.

 “While we are disappointed that our students, bus driver and families experienced this incident, we are extremely grateful that all students were either released to a parent or able to attend school, and our bus driver will be okay,” Dr. Kevin Dickerson, Superintendent, said.
 “Our first responders and healthcare workers were outstanding treating our students and bus driver after the accident.
 We are thankful for their quick response, support and care.”